Bud Williams Stockmanship and Livestock Marketing

 These are just some of the things, but when you put them all together, then the marketing concept was what emerged.

 There are some other things that really helped me.
 One was when I realized that for me, the best thing to have was knowledge.
 My dad had always said that a person could not be happy working for someone that knew less about the job than they did.
 So I tried very hard to get good enough that it would not be possible to be happy working for anyone.
-What I mean is that it is hard to learn much if you’re working for someone that knows less.
-It’s much better, if you want to learn, to work for someone that’s more knowledgeable, or work on your own to learn.
+What I mean is that it is hard to learn much if you’re working for someone who knows less.
+It’s much better, if you want to learn, to work for someone who is more knowledgeable or work on your own to learn.